jbavari/cordova-plugin-video-editor/README.md

         optimizeForNetworkUse: VideoEditorOptions.OptimizeForNetworkUse.YES,
         duration: 20, // optional, specify duration in seconds from start of video
         saveToLibrary: true, // optional, defaults to true
-        deleteInputFile: false // optional (android only), defaults to false }
+        deleteInputFile: false, // optional (android only), defaults to false
+        progress: function(info) {} // optional (android only), see docs on progress }
 )
 ```